oxwhirl/smac/docs/smac.md

 ### Action Space

 The discrete set of actions which agents are allowed to take consists of _move[direction]_ (four directions: north, south, east, or west._, _attack[enemy_id]_, _stop_ and _no-op_.
 Dead agents can only take _no-op_ action while live agents cannot.
 As healer units, Medivacs must use _heal[agent\_id]_ actions instead of _attack[enemy\_id]_.
+The maximum number of actions an agent can take ranges between 7 and 70, depending on the scenario.

 To ensure decentralisation of the task, agents are restricted to use the _attack[enemy\_id]_ action only towards enemies in their _shooting range_.
 This additionally constrains the unit's ability to use the built-in _attack-move_ macro-actions on the enemies far away.
 We set the shooting range equal to 6.
-Having a bigger sight than shooting range forces agents to make use of move commands before starting to fire.
+Having a larger sight than shooting range forces agents to make use of move commands before starting to fire.

 ### Rewards